konmast3r/Up3date/Readme.md

 # Up3date

-A Blender plugin to import 3D city models encoded in the [CityJSON](http://cityjson.org) format.
+A Blender plugin to import/export 3D city models encoded in the [CityJSON](http://cityjson.org) format.
 All building attributes and faces semantics are stored and can be accesed via Blender's graphic user interface.

 ## Requirements